 - We were married in church.
 One of the songs we chose was “The Wedding Song,” which is a little cheesy, but which I love for the line: ‘The marriage of your spirits here has caused Him to remain, for whenever two or more of you are gathered in His name, there is love.'”
 In a sacramental marriage, two are gathered in Christ’s name, and so He is there in the midst of the marriage.
 I know people do it, but I cannot imagine how we would have gotten through some of the trials we have faced if God were not present in our marriage.

 - Along the same lines, we attend church together, and pray together.
 John was not Catholic when we married; he was vehemently Protestant, in fact, and we had a lot to work out before we agreed to marry.
 One thing we always agreed on was that attending church together was important, and he graciously agreed that the church could be mine.
-When he, of his own accord, came into the Church the Easter after Teddy was born, it was the happiest day of my life.
+When he, of his own accord, came into the Church the Easter after our third child was born, it was the happiest day of my life.

 - We spoke our wedding vows to one another.
 I mean we memorized them, and spoke them directly to one another without the participation of the celebrant.
 This was actually Father Spitzer’s suggestion.
 It meant we had to practice the vows before we said them, and reflect upon what we were promising.
 We chose to use the traditional vows, which really cover all the bases, if you ask me.
 We know exactly what we promised, and I reflect on the vows from time to time to judge whether I am keeping my promises.